panva/jose/docs/util/errors/interfaces/JWTClaimValidationFailure.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-The shape shared by the two errors thrown during JWT Claims Set validation.
+Shared properties of JWT Claims Set validation errors.

 > [!NOTE]\
 > [JWTExpired](../classes/JWTExpired.md) does not extend [JWTClaimValidationFailed](../classes/JWTClaimValidationFailed.md), so `instanceof